Mirantis/ceph-lcm/docs/source/data_model.rst

 on his email.
 After that it is possible to reset that password and set required one.

-If user is created without a role, it can do bare minimum with system: even listing of entities requires permissions.
+If user is created without a `Role`_, it can do bare minimum with
+system: even listing of entities requires permissions.
 Authorization is done assigning a role to the user.
 User may have only one role in Decapod.

 Role